eth-cscs/CUDA_6.5_status/README.md

 ### General
 * **PASS** Stressing GPUs.
 Source available at [this repository](https://github.com/lichinka/cuda-stress) (contact MK).
 * **PASS** Regression tests (contact TWR).
-Note: 01.04.2015 MPI over CRAY_CUDA_MPS=1 seems to be broken again, see email from TWR 15:42.
-Thi sis now fixed.
-But...
+* Note: 01.04.2015 MPI over CRAY_CUDA_MPS=1 seems to be broken again, see email from TWR 15:42.
+This is now fixed 9 APril 2015.
+* But...
 6001 and 6003 are FAILING.
-These tests libsci_acc DGEMM.
+This is a simple test that executes libsci_acc DGEMM.

 ### Applications
 * **PASS** _Ramses_ with MPI and OpenACC support, without OpenMP (contact CG).